 Configuring NTP clients

-Use this procedure to configure a delegate hosts to synchronize its clocks with the NTP server on the Control Center master host.
-Perform this procedure only if the hosts do not have internet access.
+(Hyper-V only) This procedure configures delegates to synchronize their clocks with the NTP server on the Control Center master host.
+Perform this procedure only if the delegates do not have internet access.
 Repeat this procedure on each Control Center delegate host.

 Create a backup of the NTP configuration file.